1

 七年,景帝立,以唐為楚相,免。 武帝立,求賢良,舉馮唐。 唐時年九十餘,不能復為官,乃以唐子馮遂為郎。 遂字王孫,亦奇士,與余善。

-In the seventh year, Emperor Jing ascended the throne and made Tang the Chancellor of Chu, but he was later dismissed.
+In the seventh year, Emperor Jing ascended the throne, appointed Tang Chancellor of Chu, and later dismissed him.
 When Emperor Wu ascended the throne and sought out men of worth, Feng Tang was recommended.
 By that time, Tang was over ninety years old and could no longer serve.
 His son Feng Sui was appointed as a mounted attendant in his stead.
 Sui, courtesy name Wangsun, was also a remarkable man, and he and I became good friends.

 14